PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 results.
 Characterize the next smallest source-adjacent, semantically closed cluster before changing production, then implement it as a separate checkpoint with all validation sequential and single-process under `uv`.

+## Terminal layout/shape composite characterization checkpoint

+The next candidate is now characterized but not implemented.
+It consists of four consecutive unconsumed results after terminal activation:

+1. absolute-final pre-ConCat cleanup;
+2. late NHWC-to-NCHW Shape-extract cleanup;
+3. prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast summary;
+4. terminal Expand/Squeeze-to-Reshape cleanup.

+The contract requires one `ModelIRPassContext` owner, exact child order, the same ModelIR/LayoutState/diagnostics objects, unchanged `include_layout_transpose` forwarding, and raw mapping identity.
+The owner must not absorb the following phase-recorded complete static-shape reconciliation or `_advance_post_progress`; those are the fixed successor boundary.
+The terminal activation composite is the fixed predecessor.

+Focused characterization reports `3 passed, 1 xfailed`; complete affected characterization reports `404 passed, 1 xfailed`.
+The only xfail is the intentionally absent owner.
+A stale terminal-QKV successor expectation in the Shape-extract suite was corrected to the already-committed terminal activation owner; production was unchanged.
+The phase-result store remains exactly 128 IDs and 128 owners.

+At resume, implement
+`passes/terminal_layout_shape_orchestration.py` as a straight-line four-stage owner.
+Accept the shared context plus keyword-only `include_layout_transpose`, forward exact state to every child, return all raw mappings unchanged, replace only the four characterized lowerer locals, and preserve both outer boundaries.
+Run affected and standard gates sequentially, then commit and push only.
+Do not create or modify a pull request.